A BRIEF HISTORY

 read about in books at school, there were many local beggars about and a lot

 of people living in poverty and the smells were something else.
 One of my pals, Cfn.
-Lofty Backhouse, was

-taken to the military hospital here.
+Lofty Backhouse, was taken to the military hospital here.
+He had been suffering badly with seasickness

-aboard ship and was quite ill.
-He came
+for most of the time aboard ship and was quite ill.
+He came from the

-It was at this time that
+It was at this time that things

-things started to go a bit wrong.
+started to go a bit wrong.
+After

-After leaving We arrived safely in
+leaving We arrived safely in

-Small local boys used to dive
+Small local boys used to

-mountains being dealt with.
-I am glad
+in the mountains being dealt with.
+I

-dust everywhere due to the climate and shortage of rain in the region.
-We were soon on our way again on the last
+awful, dust everywhere due to the climate and shortage of rain in the

-leg of our journey to During this crossing we met
+on the last leg of our journey to During this crossing we met

 another troopship passing homeward bound.
 It was our sister ship the Dilwara.
+They both passed quite close to each other and

-and shouting from them for us to “Get Your Bloody Knees Brown.''
-Eventually we sailed into
+there were lots of cheering and shouting from them for us to “Get Your Bloody

 the Straights of Malaya.
 We had good views of the coastal and jungle areas,